Tarek ibn Ziyad Academy: Curriculum

-The school's curriculum focuses on historical civilizations in Africa, Asia and the Middle East, and teaches the Arabic language in addition to English.
-The school curriculum places an emphasis on the Arabic language.
-After the school day ends, several optional extracurricular activities are offered.
-The teaching of Islamic studies after school has generated controversy.
-The Muslim American Society of Minnesota (MAS-MN), which shares the building with TIZA offers the classes.
+The school's curriculum focused on historical civilizations in Africa, Asia and the Middle East, and taught the Arabic language in addition to English.
+The school curriculum placed an emphasis on the Arabic language.
+After the school day ended, several optional extracurricular activities were offered.
+The teaching of Islamic studies after school generated controversy.
+The Muslim American Society of Minnesota (MAS-MN), which shared the building with TIZA, offered the classes.

 Lawsuit

 In January, 2009, describing the Academy as "in essence, a private religious school", Charles Samuelson, executive director of the Minnesota ACLU, announced that the ACLU would file a lawsuit alleging that the Academy promotes the Muslim religion and that its directors illegally use a holding company to channel taxpayer dollars to a religious organization.
 The suit accuses the school of holding group prayers during school hours, including a 30-minute prayer session on Fridays, allowing teachers to post religious material on classroom bulletin boards, and enforcing Islamic rules on modesty of dress – including sleeves and skirts or trousers of a certain length, on female but not male students and teachers.

 The lawsuit also named the Minnesota Department of Education and Islamic Relief, the charter school's authorizer, as co-defendants.
 A settlement reached in February 2011 between the ACLU and the other defendants included an agreement that Islamic Relief would not to seek to incorporate in Minnesota; under a new state law, this effectively means the out-of-state organization may no longer continue serving as TiZA's authorizer.
-A separate settlement with the school has not yet been reached.
+After the school closed operations on June 30, 2011, the ACLU reached a settlement with TIZA and the individual defendants.